 Consistency in caregiving (meaning having the same people caring for a child for an extended period of time) is also very important for infants and toddlers as they form close attachments and meaningful relationships which allow them to comfortably explore their environment, grow and develop.
 In Blue Door we work to maintain this continuity in care through an openness between our infant and toddler programs.
 The children in both classrooms are familiar and comfortable with all the caregivers and children in the program, making for a smooth transition from the infant to toddler program.

-- Adequate supply of disposable or cloth diapers and/or training pants (if using cloth diapers, please bring a bag for disposal of used diapers)
+- Adequate supply of disposable or cloth diapers and/or training pants (if using cloth diapers, please bring a bag or hands-free container for disposal of used diapers)

 - At least two complete changes of seasonal clothing including socks and shoes